Believe it or not, using a trampoline is more than just a game for children!

 Purchasing Your Own Trampoline for Training

-Rebound Training on a Trampoline
+Benefits of Rebound Training on a Trampoline

 Trampoline training is often called “rebounding” and is used by individuals going through physical therapy or lower body injuries, NASA astronauts in training, professional athletes, and an extensive list of other trainees.

 The general concept of rebound training is that you can improve muscular and joint performance, while avoiding the risks of consistently training on a hard surface.